-Can American Based Companies Legally Fly Drones in Canada?
+Can American Based Companies be Legally Flying Drones in Canada?

 The simple answer to this question is practically NO and there are mainly 3 reasons:

 - Foreign citizens cannot register drones in Canada

 - Foreign operators/pilots require a Special Flight Operations Certificate from Transport Canada for every drone operation.

 A pilot may not operate an RPAS (Drone) weighing between 250 g and 25 kg unless it is registered in accordance with Transport Canada (901.04).
 Drone registrations can only be completed by Canadian citizens or Canadian corporations therefore practically foreign entities cannot register drones in Canada, without extraordinary effort.

-Secondly, American pilots are not permitted to fly drones in Canada without first obtaining a Special Flight Operations Certificate (SFOC) per 903.01(c) for each operation, since according to Transport Canada,
+Secondly, American pilots are not permitted to be flying drones in Canada without first obtaining a Special Flight Operations Certificate (SFOC) per 903.01(c) for each operation,

-“Canada has not identified reciprocal foreign operator privileges with the United States (U.S.)”.1
+“Canada has not identified reciprocal foreign operator privileges with the United States (U.S.)”.

 American corporations or citizens can register drones but this is only possible if they first create a foreign-owned corporation in Canada that complies with both provincial and federal statutes regarding foreign ownership.